-- Oriental Poppy (Papaver Orientale) ‐ 30″ tall, zones 3‐7, full sun.
+Oriental Poppy (Papaver Orientale) ‐ 30″ tall, zones 3‐7, full sun.
 Make your neighbors jealous with this superbly beautiful flower.
-Deeply cupped satiny petals, each with a pure black center is borne above toothed, hairy foliage.
-Oriental poppies love to be planted in the Fall for bloom the following Spring.
-They love rich soil and feeding and regular watering.
+Deeply cupped satiny petals, each with a pure black center, are borne above toothed, hairy foliage.
+Oriental poppies love to be planted in the fall for bloom the following spring.
+They love rich soil, feeding, and regular watering.

 Potentilla (Potentilla cinquefoil) ‐ 2‐3′ tall, 5′ wide, zones 3‐7, full sun.
 White, pink, or yellow flowers throughout the summer.
 Blue‐green foliage, spreading habit.
 The name comes from the Greek word “potens,” meaning powerful, from reputed medicinal qualities.
 Enjoy the summer‐long flowering qualities of these selections and your deer will leave the taste testing to the drug companies.
 These tough, deciduous shrubs thrive in almost any soil.

 Spiraea (Spirea sp.) ‐ Grows 2 feet high with 3 to 4 feet spread.
 Early bloomer with luxurious shows of white flowers.
 Yellow‐red new growth makes this spirea attractive all season.
 Best in full sun, tolerates shade, but will flower less.
 Moist soil.
 Zones 4 –8.